ibm-cloud-docs/vpc/vpn-client-to-site-configure-security-groups.md

 | inbound | ALL | `10.187.190.0/26` | Any | `10.240.129.0/24` | Any|
 | outbound | ALL  | `10.240.64.0/24` | Any | `10.187.190.0/26` | Any |
 | outbound | ALL  | `10.240.129.0/24` | Any | `10.187.190.0/26` | Any |
 {: caption="Table 16.
-ACL rules for a VPN translate route on the VPN server subnet" caption-side="left"}
+ACL rules for a VPN translate route on the VPN server subnet" caption-side="bottom"}

 | Inbound/Outbound Rules | Protocol | Source IP | Source Port | Destination IP | Destination Port |
 |--------------|------|------|------|------|------------------|